Hudson River Park: Notable piers

 Pier 97 was until 1975 the home of the Swedish American Line passenger ship terminal.
-The terminal was demolished some time after 1984 and the pier is currently home to a live event venue, JBL.
+The terminal was demolished some time after 1984 and the pier became to a live event venue, JBL.
+In 2019, a public park was announced on Pier 97 as part of a $38 million renovation; the park was designed by !melk Architects.
+Parts of the park first opened in early 2024, and the pier was completed in October 2024.

 Incidents

 On June 23, 2006, a New York City Police Department truck turned onto the bike lane, hitting a cyclist, who later died due to injuries.
 On December 3, 2006, in the second fatal incident on the bike lane that year, a drunken driver drove on the bike lane south from Chelsea Piers before fatally hitting a cyclist near Clarkson Street, more than a mile away.
 At the time, it was noted that there were no protective barriers on the path, only three-inch-thick flexible bollards.
 The bike path was also criticized for generally bad design after several other deadly incidents, including a drunk-driving fatality at Chambers Street.
 After these deaths, Transportation Alternatives pushed for stronger bollards for several years, but the only fixes made to the path were clearer road markings.

 On October 31, 2017, 29-year-old Uzbek immigrant Sayfullo Habibullaevich Saipov intentionally drove a pickup truck for a mile through the park's bike path between Houston Street and Chambers Street, killing eight people and injuring at least 11.
 Most of those who were hit were bike riders.
 The incident was considered the city's first deadly terrorist attack since the September 11 attacks.
 According to investigators, Saipov indicated allegiance to the Islamic State of Iraq and the Levant terror group.
 After the attack, several media sources wrote about how easy it was to drive down the bike lane, either by accident or on purpose, referencing the lack of bollards and the previous fatalities caused by drivers on the bike path.
 City and state officials also worked on ways to improve the bike lane's safety measures, and two days after the attack, the city started placing temporary concrete barriers on the path.
 Permanent safety bollards were installed starting in July 2018.